kunalbarthwal/portfolio/1. Bellabeat Case Study/README.md

 Id

-12) For the weightLoginfo_merged data, we don't need to perform much cleaning and processing as the data is short and speaks for itself.
+### Step 12 - For the weightLoginfo_merged data, we don't need to perform cleaning and processing as the data is short and speaks for itself.
 We'll just rename the columns:

 SELECT
 Id AS id,